KingdomFirst/RockAssemblies/README.md

 [![Kingdom First Solutions](https://www.kingdomfirstsolutions.com/Content/ExternalSite/KFSArt/kingdomfirstlogo.png "Kingdom First Solutions")](https://www.kingdomfirstsolutions.com/rock)

-# RockAssembiles
+# RockAssemblies

 This is an open-source repository of [Kingdom First Solutions](https://www.kingdomfirstsolutions.com/rock) for all public Rock RMS Assemblies.
 Remember to check our [RockBlocks](https://github.com/KingdomFirst/RockBlocks) repo.

 ## Setup

-The [RockAssembiles](https://github.com/KingdomFirst/RockAssembiles) and [RockBlocks](https://github.com/KingdomFirst/RockBlocks) repos are intended to be used together.
+The [RockAssemblies](https://github.com/KingdomFirst/RockAssemblies) and [RockBlocks](https://github.com/KingdomFirst/RockBlocks) repos are intended to be used together.

 * `RockAssemblies` should be cloned to a sibling folder of the `RockWeb` folder (for reference relativity).
 * `RockBlocks` should be cloned directly to `Plugins/rock_kfs`.